In the Rehabilitation, Reintegration & Recovery space

 Some drugs which are commonly used don’t allow the user to stay asleep or fall asleep.
 It is usually best to get the doctor involved so that a better alternative can be looked at.

-One may be prone to insomnia because of certain habits—including taking long naps around one’s bedtime and drinking excessive caffeine, alcohol and nicotine.
+One may be prone to insomnia because of certain habits, including taking long naps around one’s bedtime and drinking excessive caffeine, alcohol and nicotine.
 Irregular sleep patterns ares also responsible for insomnia.
+This is particularly true for those experiencing an irregular sleep wake rhythm that disrupts recovery.

-A professional will be able to diagnose the sleep disorder—usually after a physical exam to determine the symptoms.
-The cause is needed to be known, which can be done by blood tests as well as well imaging.
+A professional will be able to diagnose the sleep disorder, usually after a physical exam to determine the symptoms.
+The cause is needed to be known, which can be done by blood tests as well as imaging tests such as X-rays or MRI scans to check for underlying issues..

 A sleep diary might be helpful to maintain as well.
 In certain cases, they might suggest visiting a sleep clinic as well.